Your claim could be worth...

 Why Watermans?

-Watermans make legal services look and feel easy so people can move forward in life.
+Watermans makes legal services straightforward, so you can move forward after an accident.

 Our expertise in personal injury covers a wide range of areas, including:

 We represent thousands of clients throughout Scotland each year, securing millions in compensation for our clients.
-Our specialist lawyers work on a no-win, no-fee basis, ensuring no financial risk if your compensation claim is unsuccessful.
+Our specialist hit-and-run accident lawyers work on a no-win, no-fee basis, ensuring no financial risk if your compensation claim is unsuccessful.

 Most hit-and-run cases are settled out of court, but if the at-fault party disputes liability, court proceedings may be necessary to secure fair compensation.
 Your hit-and-run accident lawyer will work diligently to negotiate a settlement with the responsible party or the Motor Insurers’ Bureau.

-As experienced hit and run lawyers, Watermans can assist you in collecting crucial evidence to strengthen your claim.
+As experienced hit-and-run lawyers, Watermans can assist you in collecting crucial evidence to strengthen your claim.
 We’ll help you gather:

 If you were involved in a hit-and-run case that was not your fault, and claimed through your insurance or the Motor Insurers’ Bureau, it shouldn’t negatively impact your premiums, as you weren’t at fault.